Philosophy (PHIL)

 Grading: letter grade or pass/no pass.

-Introduction to logic introduces some principles of valid reasoning with an emphasis on deductive logic.
+This course introduces some principles of valid reasoning with an emphasis on deductive logic.
 Ordinary language will be translated into sentential logic, and syntax versus semantics will be discussed.
 Methods of determining validity will be explored including truth tables and the proof method in sentential logic.

 Philosophy of Religion